flatironinstitute/CryoLike/README.md

 To install the Python library, clone the repository and run the following command in the root directory of the repository:
 ```
-pip install -e .
+pip install .
 ```
-To test the installation, run the following command:
+To test the installation, run the following commands:
 ```
+pip install pytest
 pytest
 ```

 ## Usage

-For usage of the CryoLike algorithm, please refer to the `examples` directory.
+For usage of the CryoLike algorithm, please refer to the `example` directory.

 To run the examples, run the following command:
 ```